Skip to content

 Learning to Build Like an Owner

-Once I knew that useful software could start simple, I leaned into small tools.
+Once I knew useful software could start simple, I leaned into small tools.
 A brandable invoice generator with editable line items, tax math, and PDF export, then persistence, multiple currencies, auto-save.
 A lightweight CRM, a contact manager with tags, filters, import and export, starred contacts, follow-up reminders.
 A site chatbot that started as a front-end pop-up with canned answers and grew into something that could actually answer from a site's own content.

 None of these were big.
 That was the point.
 Each one followed the same shape: start with a simple utility, make it usable, add persistence, add import and export, then decide later whether it deserved accounts and a backend.